awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 ### Cannot Initiate More Connections to a Destination<a name="nat-gateway-troubleshooting-simultaneous-connections"></a>

-You may have reached the limit for simultaneous connections\.
+You might have reached the limit for simultaneous connections\.
 For more information, see [NAT Gateway Rules and Limitations](#nat-gateway-limits)\.
 If your instances in the private subnet create a large number of connections, you may reach this limit\.
 You can do one of the following:
 + Create a NAT gateway per Availability Zone and spread your clients across those zones\.
 + Create additional NAT gateways in the public subnet and split your clients into multiple private subnets, each with a route to a different NAT gateway\.
 + Limit the number of connections your clients can create to the destination\.